 • Use of the seal, if applicable; and

 The following entities must have Articles of Association

 - Unlimited Company

 - Public Company limited by shares

-Articles of association can be amended by way of addition, deletion, modification, substitution, alteration or by any other way.
-It can be done by an agreement of all the members in the case of a Private company, in accordance with rules under the articles of association, and by a special resolution in the case of a public company and then filing Form MGT-14 with the Registrar along with a copy of the amended Articles of Association.
+Articles of association can be amended by way of addition, deletion, modification, substitution, alteration, or by any other way.
+It can be done by an agreement of all the members in the case of a private limited company, in accordance with rules under the articles of association, and by a special resolution in the case of a public company and then filing Form MGT-14 with the Registrar along with a copy of the amended Articles of Association.

 Articles of Association can also contain provisions for entrenchment.
 Entrenchment means that specified provisions of the articles may be altered only if conditions or procedures are more restrictive than those applicable in the case of a special resolution.
 That means making it more difficult to amend the articles of association by making the amendment procedure harder than passing a special resolution or impossible.
 This can be done at the time of incorporation or by an amendment.